MisterMaroki/pagination/README.md

 - This project was bootstrapped with
   [Create React App](https://github.com/facebook/create-react-app).

+# Features

+- Read and Update data sourced from an external api
+- Persist data locally to store updated data
+- Autochecks for palindromes on update

 ## Instructions to run this app

 open a new terminal in an empty directory, run